 You may wonder why anyone would decide not to publish on every single platform available, but Amazon does give you quite a few benefits.
 For example, your book will automatically be enrolled in the Kindle Owner's Lending Library (KOLL) and the Kindle Unlimited (KU) program.
 This way, people who are subscribed to Amazon's subscription services can read your book as part of it.
 You'll then receive profits based on individuals borrowing the book, which is smaller than if someone buys the book.

-With Kindle Unlimited, you're paid by the number of pages the individual has read.
+With Kindle ebook publishing, you're paid by the number of pages the individual has read.

 KDP also allows you to offer your book for a heavily discounted price for a limited period of time.

 Amazon partners with Audible to help you bring a new dimension to your books.
-While this is a whole other topic in itself, as an Amazon publisher, you've got the freedom to tie in an Audible audiobook with your Amazon listing.
+While this is a whole other topic in itself, as an Amazon publisher, you've got the freedom to tie in an Audible audiobook with your Amazon list prices.

 Of course, audiobooks are not exclusive to Amazon, but on Amazon, consumers will be able to get it in a "one-stop-shop."